Spend Smart, Save More

 This gives you clarity on where your money is going and what you may need to cut back on if necessary.
 Track the date, amount, category, balance, cash flow, and how much you have left over.
 Setting savings goals also helps with motivation.
 If you need a step-by-step guide, check out how to create and stick to a budget.

-I've written a full blog on budgeting if you want more detail: Practical Steps to Create a Successful Budget for Your Money.
+For more detail, see Lars Guo's full post on budgeting: Practical Steps to Create a Successful Budget for Your Money.

 Tip 2: Choose the Right Credit Card (If You Can Handle It)